 Sales are becoming delayed because of the pandemic.
 Companies cannot pursue new leads, which affects the business directly.
 Social media still provides a way to continue your business.

 Even if no sales are happening at the moment, you can still make deals for the future.
-Keep in mind that a lot of companies must secure the continuation of their businesses, and the customers will need everything to go back to the original state as soon as possible.
+Remember that many companies must secure the continuation of their businesses, and the customers will need everything to return to the original state as soon as possible.

 Do Not Spread Panic on Social Media.